 b) the project is not exempt and explain why.

 If the project is not exempt, the response will note that submission of an eIRB application requesting expedited or convened review is required.
 Written confirmation of an exemption must be available for grant certifications.

-Research that is determined to be exempt does not require continuing review by the JHM IRBs; however, in the interests of keeping the IRB files current, exempt research will automatically be given a 3-year expiration date.
+Research that is determined to be exempt does not require continuing review by the JHM IRBs.
+However, for projects that qualify as exempt research where a limited IRB review was conducted, the IRB may determine that continuing review or an institutional progress report is required.
+If a progress report is required, the expiration date for the study will be set at the period required for the progress report [may be 1, 2 or 3 years from the date of approval].
+For exempt research where a progress report is not required, the research will automatically be given a 3-year expiration date.
 Thirty (30) days prior to the expiration date, an eIRB email reminder notification will be sent to the PI.
 To extend the research the PI will be asked to complete a simple “Extend Approval” activity in eIRB.
 If the PI does not request an extension, the research will automatically terminate 30 days after the expiration date.